Microsoft 365 Conditional Access MFA/2FA and Security Defaults

 This applies to conference room systems, door controllers, checking-in systems, scanners and printers, and even office users.

-NOTE: We do not like excluding specific locations for users; this can lead to compromises where devices are left at those locations or servers are compromised, never asking for MS365 MFA.
+NOTE: We do not recommend excluding specific locations for users; this can lead to compromises where devices are left at those locations or servers are compromised, never asking for MS365 MFA.
+User Workload Identities instead of interactive-user-accounts.

-The other option, for service accounts and rooms, etc, is to use the above, where we have "Any Location" set with Exclude "Selected Locations" as the offices/server locations etc, have these accounts specifically listed in the Users, and then the Grant (access control) to "Block access" - this will then use the IP address as the secondary factor, preventing the account logging in from anywhere else - thus not needing any MFA setup on the specific account itself.
-If using this option, you must exclude the service accounts from your "all users" policy.
+The other option, for service accounts and rooms, etc, OUR PREFERRED OPTION, is to use the above, where we have "Any Location" set, with Exclude "Selected Locations" as the offices/server locations etc, but then in another policy, have these accounts listed explicitly in the Users, and then the Grant (access control) to "Block access" - this will then use the IP address as well as the manually added MFA, to further protect the account, preventing the account logging in from anywhere else.

 NOTE: We would recommend granular "per location" policies, as you would not have the copier from location A ever logging in from location B, so we would suggest that for the copier (Teams Room, Server, etc) at location A, they are blocked explicitly from login from anywhere other than location A with other location policies for servers or services at different places.